KhronosGroup/SYCL_Reference/source/iface/context.rst

   * - ``dev``
     - Constructed context contains device
   * - ``deviceList``
-    - Constructed context contains devices
+    - Constructed context contains all devices in ``deviceList``, which must all come from the same platform.
   * - ``plt``
-    - Constructed context instance using the ``plt`` parameter as the associated SYCL platform
+    - Constructed context contains all devices in platform ``plt``.

 .. todo:: Examples that combines the functions